Wrestling at the 2022 Commonwealth Games – Women's freestyle 53 kg

 The Women's freestyle 53 kg wrestling competitions at the 2022 Commonwealth Games in Birmingham, England took place on 6 August at the Coventry Arena.
 A total of four competitors from four nations took part.

+As there were less than 6 competitors entered in this event, the competition was contested as a Nordic round with each athlete playing every other athlete.
+The medallists were determined by the standings after the completion of the Nordic round.